mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ![require body](img/require body.PNG)

-* **CMS** - **In the table view the tags are shown as text**
+* **CMS** - **In the table view the HTML tags are not shown**
-In the table view the texts lose all html tags.
-You will see only text for easier reading
+In the table layout view the texts containing HTML tags are cleaned, you will only see relevant text for easier reading.

 ### Fixes